soumyadip1995/Scheme_Haskell/Readme.md

 Step 1:- [Configure chocolatey](https://chocolatey.org/install) on your machine.

-Step 2:- open up powershell on your machine, Run -  Get-ExecutionPolicy, to check whether or not it is restricted.
+Step 2:- open up powershell on your machine, Run - `Get-ExecutionPolicy`, to check whether or not it is restricted.

 Step 3:- Run the command from the Configure Chocolatey link provided above.